cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-And again, let’s try it out:
+And again, let's try it out:

 ```json
 // request.json (remove this line from the actual file!)